 Fiduciary fund reporting focuses on net cash position and changes in net cash position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, privatepurpose trust funds and agency funds.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
 Trust funds are used to account for cash assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
 Agency funds are custodial in nature and do not involve measurement of results of operations.
 The District does not have any trust funds.
-The District has one agency fund, which accounts for student activities.
+The District has agency funds that account for student activities and Ohio High School Athletic Association (OHSAA) events.